Azure/azure-sdk-for-net/sdk/keyvault/Azure.Security.KeyVault.Certificates/samples/Sample1_HelloWorld.md

 ## Creating a certificate

-Let's create a self signed certificate using the default policy.
+Let's create a self-signed certificate using the default policy.
 If the certificate already exists in the Key Vault, then a new version of the key is created.

 ```C# Snippet:CertificatesSample1CreateCertificate